All Registered Harvard Extension School Students

 For more information, visit the Office of Career Services’ webpage.

-Each spring CARC hosts our own job fair for Harvard Extension School admitted degree candidates, alumni, and certificate students only.
-Past participants have included Santader Bank, GEICO, EMD Serono, Inc., the Museum of Fine Arts, Peace Corps, and The Nature Conservancy.
+Each spring (ordinarily in March), CARC hosts our own online job fair for Harvard Extension School admitted degree candidates, alumni, and certificate students only.
+Past participants have included Santander Bank, GEICO, EMD Serono, Inc., the Museum of Fine Arts, Peace Corps, and The Nature Conservancy.
 At this educational and career-focused event you can learn about job and internship opportunities.

 You can also attend the job fair as an employer and hire from Extension School.
 Contact Shoshana Mavor at firstname.lastname@example.org or (617) 384-9361 to learn more.